There are many important instances of communication during the job application process.

 “Okay, maybe they’re busy with filling other positions at the company.”

 Sooner or later, you’ll feel a strong desire to ask for an update on your application.
 Especially for a job you desperately want to land, the silence from a potential employer after a series of back and forths will gnaw at your conscience.

-This comprehensive, step-by-step, article is written to help you formulate effective queries for updates about your job application status.
+This comprehensive, step-by-step article is written to help you formulate effective email queries for application status updates about your job application status inquiry.